sakills3825-ops/asdie--Temporary/README.md

-# Zen Browser 🌿
+# Aside Browser 🌿

 A minimal, distraction-free browser built with **Electron**, **React 19**, **TypeScript**, and **Tailwind CSS**.

 ## 🎯 Project Overview

-Zen Browser is a modern desktop browser designed to minimize distractions and provide a clean, focused browsing experience.
+Aside Browser is a modern desktop browser designed to minimize distractions and provide a clean, focused browsing experience.
 Built with cutting-edge technologies for optimal performance and developer experience.

 ## 🏗️ Architecture